 - The primary challenge you are facing as you move forward.

-Submit your Problems here by Friday, February 24.
+Submit your Problems here.
 If your problem is selected for discussion, you will be notified by Monday, March 13.
 There is no guarantee all problems submitted will be addressed in the session.
 Those not submitting problems are welcome to attend the sessions to glean insights.

 For our 2017 Paper-of-the-Year we seek to recognize the best paper published in a peer-reviewed journal during 2016 that (1) was authored by an HCSRN researcher, and (2) illustrates the type of work that could only be done in HCSRN-like settings.
 The first criterion does not preclude papers jointly authored with people outside an HCSRN member organization.
 The second criterion is meant to highlight work that could not be readily done by researchers in academic or other settings with access only to public use data sets.
 For example, studies dependent on variables only present in the VDW would meet this criterion, but so would single-site studies that leveraged data and researcher access to operational leaders in the organization.